meooow25/samsort/HOWTO.md

 ## Sorting `Int`s

 Converting to a `MutableArray#` and sorting, as explained in the above section, should cover the majority of use cases.
-However, sometimes that is not the best option.
-For instance, we may be storing our elements in an unboxed array for efficiency.
+However, sometimes it is not the best option.
+For instance, we may be storing `Int`s in an unboxed array for efficiency.
 Having to pull them out and box them for sorting does not sound good.

-The second function is provided by this library is:
+The second function provided by this library is

 ```hs
 sortIntArrayBy